 Successful museum fundraising is at a crossroads.
-The emergence of mobile technology, evolving corporate philanthropic priorities and shifting donor demographics call for new fundraising activities to maintain — or in some cases even increase — donor revenue.
-And while overall charitable giving rose again in 2018, many nonprofit museums still feel pinched to reach their philanthropic quotas.
+The emergence of mobile technology, evolving corporate philanthropic priorities, and shifting donor demographics call for new fundraising activities to maintain — or in some cases even increase — donor revenue.
+And while overall charitable giving is rising, many nonprofit museums still feel pinched to reach their philanthropic quotas.
 In short, the field needs fresh solutions.

 Museum fundraising fundamentals